saquibhasan3/travel-package-booking-system/README.md

 ### Usage

-- Register as an agent or customer to access the respective dashboards.
+- Register as a customer to book travel packages.
 - Agents can add, edit, and delete travel packages, as well as view customer bookings.
 - Customers can view and book available travel packages.